Bus Stop-1956

 Grade: B

-Girlhood is a coming-of-age foreign language, French drama that tells the story of a sixteen-year-old French girl, living in a poor area (the projects) just outside of Paris.
+Girlhood (2015) is a coming-of-age foreign language, French drama that tells the story of a sixteen-year-old French girl, living in a poor area (the projects) just outside Paris.

-She is faced with numerous conflicts and tough decisions on how to live her life.
+She faces numerous conflicts and tough decisions on how to live her life.
 School, gangs, and romance are the main issues she tackles, as well as troubled home life.

-Wisely, the film uses a female director, Celine Sciamma, which lends some authenticity to the largely female issues discussed in the film.
-For all its good intentions and some interesting nuances, the film suffers from a lack of grit and has a safe feel to it making it less compelling than it could have been.
+Wisely, the film uses a female director, Céline Sciamma, which lends some authenticity to the largely female issues discussed.
+For all its good intentions and some interesting nuances, the film suffers from a lack of grit and has a safe feel making it less compelling than it could have been.

-I felt that I was watching a glossy film rather than any sort of harsh reality.
+I felt I was watching a glossy film rather than any harsh reality.

-Marieme is a tall, gorgeous teenager living in the projects near Paris.
+Marieme is a tall, gorgeous teenager living near Paris.
 She struggles academically and is rejected from attending high school, instead of being sent on a vocational track to be able to find a job.

 She agrees to join their gang when she realizes that her brother’s best friend, Ismael, whom she has a crush on, is friendly with the other girls.
 Marieme and the girls begin to while away the days by stealing, fighting, and terrorizing anyone in their path.